Marklogic-retired/marklogic-data-hub/_pages/understanding/projectstructure.md

 Each of the above JSON files conforms to the MarkLogic REST API for creating [databases](https://docs.marklogic.com/REST/PUT/manage/v2/databases/[id-or-name]/properties), [mimetypes](https://docs.marklogic.com/REST/PUT/manage/v2/mimetypes/[id-or-name]/properties), [roles](https://docs.marklogic.com/REST/PUT/manage/v2/roles/[id-or-name]/properties), [users](https://docs.marklogic.com/REST/PUT/manage/v2/users/[id-or-name]/properties), or [servers](https://docs.marklogic.com/REST/PUT/manage/v2/servers/[id-or-name]/properties).

 ## plugins folder
-This folder contains your server-side modules that get deployed into MarkLogic.
+This folder contains project-specific server-side modules that get deployed into MarkLogic.
 You can put any server-side files in here that you like.
 When deployed to MarkLogic ./plugins is equivalent to the root uri **/**, so a library module at `./plugins/my-folder/my-lib.xqy` would be loaded into the modules database as `/my-folder/my-lib.xqy`.

 The only caveat is that the **entities** folder is reserved for Hub use and is treated as a special case by the deploy process.

 ### plugins/entities
 This folder contains your entity definitions.
 An entity is a domain object like Employee or SalesOrder.
 Each entity folder contains two sub-folders: **input** and **harmonize**.
 DHF has custom logic to handle the deployment of this folder to MarkLogic.

 ### plugins/entities/{entity}/input
 The input sub-folder contains all of the input flows for a given entity.
 Input flows are responsible for creating an XML or JSON envelope during content ingest.
 This folder contains one server-side module for each part of the envelope: content, headers, and triples.
 You may also optionally include a REST folder that contains custom MarkLogic REST extensions related to this input flow.